-- Is made immediately after the disclosure or incident - Includes the date and time, who was there, and where it happened - Describes what happened in as much detail as possible - Is fact based, with no personal interpretation - Includes the child's words, where possible.
+- Is communicated to the DSL immediately after the disclosure or incident and it is written within 24 hours, as it is then more likely to be seen as credible evidence if needed in court - Includes the date and time, who was there, and where it happened - Describes what happened in as much detail as possible - Is fact based, with no personal interpretation - Includes the child's words, where possible.

 You should not deal with disclosures yourself.
-Clear indications or disclosure of abuse must be reported to Birmingham Children's Trust without delay, by the Headteacher or DSL or in exceptional circumstances by the staff member who has raised the concern.
+Clear indications or disclosure of abuse must be reported to Birmingham Children's Trust without delay, by the Headteacher or DSL.
+In exceptional circumstances when a child is in immediate danger, you can make the referral to Birmingham Children's Trust yourself or call the police if appropriate.